 The issuer is expected to issue four classes of notes, the class A1, A2, B, and C notes.
-The class A1 notes will rank senior to the class A2 for principal repayments, and the class B and C notes.
-The class A notes will rank senior to the class B and C notes.
+The class A1 notes and A2 notes will rank pari passu for principal and interest repayments.
+The class A1 notes and A2 notes will rank senior to the class B and C notes.
 The class B notes will rank senior to the class C notes.

-For the class A1 notes, interest will be payable monthly based on one-month U.S dollar LIBOR plus an annual margin.
-For the class A2, B, and C notes, interest will be payable quarterly based on either three-month British pound sterling LIBOR plus the applicable margin, or three-month EURIBOR plus the applicable margin.
-If not already redeemed, margins on the class A1, A2, B, and C notes will double from the step-up date in December 2010.
+For the class A1 notes, interest will be payable monthly based on one-month U.S. dollar LIBOR plus an annually reset margin.
+For the class A2 notes, interest will be payable quarterly based on either three-month British pound sterling LIBOR plus the applicable margin, three-month EURIBOR plus the applicable margin, or three-month U.S. dollar LIBOR plus the applicable margin.
+For the class B and C notes, interest will be payable quarterly based on either three-month British pound sterling LIBOR plus the applicable margin, or three-month EURIBOR plus the applicable margin.
+If not already redeemed, the margins on the class A2, B, and C notes will double from the step-up date in August 2011.